Heading

 Not indent related

-By the way, this shortcut is different than the “Increase indent” or “Decrease indent” Ribbon buttons.
-That button basically indents the text more.
+This shortcut is different than the “Increase indent” or “Decrease indent” Ribbon buttons.
+Those commands basically indent the text and nothing more.

 Example using Work keyboard shortcuts to promote or demote multiple selected paragraphs

-This may sound counter-intuitive at first, but it allows you to select a large block of outline text and just act on the headings.
-Makes a lot of sense when you think about it.
+Ignoring body text paragraphs as a default behavior may sound counter intuitive at first, but it allows us to select a large block of outlined text and just act on the headings.
+This behavior is much more useful than converting all paragraphs to headings.

-Second, if all the paragraphs in the selection are body text, then the commands will work normally on each paragraph.
+If all the paragraphs in the selection are body text, then the Outline promote command will work normally on each paragraph.

 When using the keyboard shortcuts, outline promotion in Word does the following depending on the current heading level:

-• For Heading X, where X is the heading level number, paragraph style is promoted to Heading X-1 paragraph (one level up).
+• For Heading X, where X is the heading level number, the paragraph style is increased by one heading level priority.
+That is, it is promoted to a Heading X-1 paragraph style.
 For example, a Heading 3 is promoted to a Heading 2.

-• Promotion does nothing to a paragraph with a Heading 1 style.
+• Promotion does not affect a paragraph with a Heading 1 style.

 Outline demotion in Word does the following:

-• Heading X paragraph style is promoted to Heading X+1 paragraph (one level down).
+• A Heading X paragraph style is demoted down one priority level to a Heading X+1 paragraph style.
 For example, a Heading 3 is promoted to a Heading 4.

-• Demotion does nothing to a paragraph with a Heading 9 style.
+• Demotion does not affect a paragraph with a Heading 9 style.
+That is, the Heading 9 paragraph style is not demoted to body text.

-• Body Text paragraph paragraph is promoted to one outline level below the current heading in which the body text paragraph resides.
+• A body text paragraph, such as a Normal paragraph style, is promoted to one outline level below the current heading in which the body text paragraph resides.
 For example, a body text paragraph under a Heading 3 is promoted to a Heading 4.
+A body text paragraph under no heading is promoted to a Heading 2 style.

 Apply heading styles 1, 2, or 3